 The Two Qiblas

 At least since the Mishna in 200 CE Jews face the Jerusalem Temple Mount in prayers.
-So did Muhammad even after having arrived in Yathrib, then Madinah, in 622.
+So did Muhammad even after having arrived in Yathrib, later called Madinah, in 622.
 The following year, while leading the prayers in a mosque, he got a revelation by Allah (surah 2, 144) to turn the qibla to the Ka’aba in Makkah.
 So, two-and-half years after his miraculous visit to Jerusalem from where he ascended to heaven, he finally turned his interests towards Makkah.

 The picture shows the Madaba (in Jordan) mosaic map of Jerusalem in the mid or late sixth century.
 The (northern) Damascus Gate to the left, (eastern) St. Stephen’s Gate as well as the Holy Sepulchre (west) and Nea church (south) are discernible.